cainza/openshift-app-dev-demo/README.md

 1. Openshift GitOps - by setting up the demo environment
 2. Openshift Pipelines - Build our serverless applications
 3. Openshift Pipelines with GitOps - Deploy our serverless application with the pipeline syncing the GitOps application

-4. Demo Openshift Serverless (Knative)
+4. Openshift Serverless (Knative Serving)

-5. Demo Openshift Service Mesh
+5. Openshift Service Mesh